 - Complete your profile (general, academic, athletic, preferences and favorites section)

 - Go to college search and research your schools.
-Make your favorite list of schools using the thumbs up option until it turns green
+Make your favorite list of schools using the ‘heart shape icon’ option until it turns red

 - Fill out the reference section (contact your references prior to adding them into this area)